Arnold Stang: Early career

+Television and film

-Stang moved to television at the start of the Golden Age.
-He had a recurring role in the TV show The School House on the DuMont Television Network in 1949.
+Stang moved to the then-new field of commercial television in the late 1940s.
+He had a recurring role in The School House on the DuMont Television Network in 1949.
 He was a regular on Eddie Mayehoff's short-lived situation comedy Doc Corkle in fall of 1952 as well as comedy relief on Captain Video and His Video Rangers as Clumsy McGee.
-Then he made a guest appearance on Milton Berle's Texaco Star Theater on May 12, 1953 and joined him as a regular as Francis the Stagehand the following September, often berating or heckling the big-egoed star for big laughs.
+Then Stang made a guest appearance on Milton Berle's Texaco Star Theater on May 12, 1953 and joined him as a regular (Francis the Stagehand) the following September, often berating or heckling the egocentric star for big laughs.
 Stang also had guest roles on several variety shows of the day including The Colgate Comedy Hour.
 In early 1951, Stang appeared on Henry Morgan's Great Talent Hunt, a take-off of The Original Amateur Hour, as "Gerard", supposedly recruiting "talent" for Morgan.

-Stang starred in movie short subjects for producer Edward Montagne in the early 1950s.
-In 1964, when Montagne was producing his McHale's Navy spinoff Broadside, he recruited Arnold Stang midway through production and gave him co-star billing.
-Stang joined the ensemble cast as outspoken master chef Stanley Stubbs.

-In films, he had a substantial supporting role as the best friend Sparrow in The Man with the Golden Arm (1955) with Frank Sinatra and Kim Novak.
-In It's a Mad, Mad, Mad, Mad World (1963) he played Ray, who, along with his partner Irwin (Marvin Kaplan), owns a gas station that Jonathan Winters destroys.
-He appeared in Hello Down There (1969).
-He partnered with Arnold Schwarzenegger (billed as "Arnold Strong 'Mr. Universe'") in the latter's first film, Hercules in New York (1969).

-In 1959, ABC Paramount Records released an album by Stang, entitled Arnold Stang's Waggish Tales.

-Stang worked often as a voice actor for animated cartoons, and voiced the title role in Top Cat.
-The show lasted one season in prime time, 1961–62, before going into reruns.
-Stang also provided the voice for Popeye's pal Shorty (a caricature of Stang), Herman the mouse in a number of Famous Studios cartoons, Tubby Tompkins in a few Little Lulu shorts, and Catfish on Misterjaw.
-He also voiced the character Nurtle the Twurtle in the 1965 animated feature Pinocchio in Outer Space.
+In 1954 he became a panelist on the Goodson-Todman game show The Name's the Same.

+Edward Montagne had produced movie short subjects starring Arnold Stang in the early 1950s.
+Montagne recruited Stang to join his McHale's Navy spinoff Broadside and offered him co-star billing.
+Stang was then co-starring with the national touring company of the Broadway hit A Funny Thing Happened on the Way to the Forum and left the show on October 3, 1964 to join Montagne (the play ran six more weeks, with Gil Lamb in the Stang role).
+"I was originally scheduled to be in the show [Broadside] when it went on the air last fall," recalled Stang in 1965, "but I was tied up with the road show of A Funny Thing Happened on the Way to the Forum.
+I couldn't get out of the commitment until now."
+Stang appeared midway through the Broadside run, having missed the first 21 episodes.
+He co-starred in the remaining 11 episodes as outspoken master chef Stanley Stubbs.

+The ratings improved considerably with Stang aboard, but too late to save Broadside, which had already been canceled.
+Stang felt responsible: "By helping that show I messed it up for the entire cast.
+The ratings began to climb and they told us we'd probably be on next season.
+So everybody waited for the renewal, and when it didn't come the pilot season was over and they were all through for the year."

-On television he appeared in commercials for the Chunky candy bar, where he would list many of its ingredients, smile and say, "Chunky, what a chunk of chocolate!"
-He provided the voice of the Honey Nut Cheerios Bee in the 1980s and was also a spokesman for Vicks Vapo-Rub.
-As a pitchman for Alcoa aluminum window screens in the late 1960s, he was known for the tag line "Arnold Stang says don't get stung".
-Stang also appeared in "The Grave Robber," an episode of the popular horror anthology series Tales from the Darkside, playing Tapok, an ancient Egyptian mummy who encounters some unscrupulous archaeologists who lure him into a game of strip poker.
+Stang also lent his familiar face and voice to commercials for the Chunky candy bar, where he would list many of its ingredients, smile, and say, "Chunky, what a chunk of chocolate!"
+As a pitchman for Alcoa aluminum window screens in the late 1960s, he was known for the tagline "Arnold Stang says don't get stung".
+He would continue to act in television commercials on occasion until his death in 2009.